Shōrin-ryū Seibukan: Additional kata of Seibukan

 For many years, Master Chozo Nakama was a close friend to the Shimabukuro family.
-He was also one of the foremost disciples of Master Chibana Chosin, as well as having the honor to know for many years, the famous Okinawan fighter, Choki Motobu.
-Because Nakama Sensei was humble, modest and an honorable master of karate, his name did not become very well known in the modern day martial arts world.
+He was one of the disciples of Master Chibana Chosin.
+Nakama Sensei's name did not become very well known in the modern day martial arts world.
 Master Zenryo Shimabukuro encouraged his son, Zenpo Shimabukuro, and his nephew Zenji Shimabukuro, to train under one of greatest Okinawan martial art’s sensei, Chozo Nakama.
-Through formal introduction and request, both were accepted as students of this great master.
+Through formal introduction and request, both were accepted as his students.

 The following list of kata contain the forms that were learned by Hanshi Zenpo Shimabukuro, and are now part of the kata syllabus in the Seibukan system.
 Movements and bunkai of this kata have not been changed to fit the Seibukan form of techniques, and are preserved as Hanshi Shimabukuro learned them from Master Nakama.
 This can be seen in the stances and delivery of technique.
 When comparing these to other of Nakama and Motobu student’s version of the kata, they are very much alike.